ShortifyURL/ShortifyURL/README.md

-#ShortifyURL
+# ShortifyURL

 > Not Like Your Average URL Shortner. - @AdityaTD

-####An Open Source URL Shortner developed for the community, by the community.
+## An Open Source URL Shortner developed for the community, by the community
 ----------

 Introduction